 When it comes to achieving optimal results in the area of managing your caloric intake, it is essential to have a solid understanding of how to monitor and adjust your daily caloric needs.
 By taking the time to assess and evaluate your individual requirements, you can ensure that you are providing your body with the necessary energy to support your goals.

-See also How many calories are in chicken stock
+See also How many calories in a slice of steak

 Evaluating Your Basal Metabolic Rate (BMR)